unza-speech-lab/zambezi-voice/README.md

 Please feel free to drop us an email at `zambezivoice@gmail.com` or `claytonsikasote@gmail.com` if you would like to have a discussion on this work.
 We invite contributors!

 ### License
-The data contained herein are publicly available under the MIT License.
+The data contained herein is publicly available under the MIT License.
 See [LICENSE](https://github.com/unza-speech-lab/zambezi-voice/blob/main/LICENSE) for further details.